nadeemabdulhamid/csc101-demo-repo-fall2024/cs.md

 ## Why study computer science?

-- To enhance your understaning of the online world, to have the ability to understand the limitations and abilities of websites, flexible job experience
+- To enhance your understaning of the online world
+- to have the ability to understand the limitations and abilities of websites
+- flexible job experience

 ## What skills/tools/attitudes/knowledge/competencies will help you succeed in computer science?

-- typing, problem solving skills, understanding concepts of computer science and comprehending data types
+- typing, problem solving skills
+- understanding concepts of computer science
+- comprehending data types